Steve Irwin: Posthumous movie and television appearances

-Irwin provided his voice for the 2006 animated film Happy Feet, as an elephant seal named Trev.
-The film was dedicated to Irwin, as he died during post-production.
+Irwin provided his voice for the animated film Happy Feet, as an elephant seal named Trev.
+The film was posthumously released in November 2006, and it was dedicated to Irwin, as he died during post-production two months prior.
 Another, previously incomplete scene, featuring Irwin providing the voice of an albatross and essentially playing himself, was restored to the DVD release.

 In 2007, a special episode of The Crocodile Hunter was made in tribute to him; Crikey!
 What an Adventure: An Intimate Look at the Life of Steve Irwin.
 The documentary features archive footage from The Crocodile Hunter.
 Later that year, Bindi released the documentary My Daddy, the Crocodile Hunter in Irwin's memory.
 He appears in several episodes of Bindi the Jungle Girl via archive footage.
 Archive footage of him has also been used in the television series Crikey!
 It's the Irwins, which began airing in 2018.

 Steve Irwin Day

-Steve Irwin Day is an annual event on 15 November, honouring the life and legacy of Irwin.
+Steve Irwin Day is an annual event celebrated at Australia Zoo on 15 November, honouring the life and legacy of Irwin.
 The date was chosen because it takes place on the birthday of one of Irwin's favourite animals, a tortoise from the Galápagos Islands.
 Events that take place include people raising money for Wildlife Warriors to help continue Irwin's conservation work, and employees at Australia Zoo wearing khaki uniforms in Irwin's memory.